Fifty Fifty (group): Pre-debut

-2022–present: Introduction and debut with The Fifty
+2022: Introduction and debut with The Fifty

-On November 14, 2022, Fifty Fifty announced that they would be debuting in November 2022 by releasing the group's official logo image posted across all the group's social media accounts.
+After two years of training, on November 14, Fifty Fifty announced that they would be debuting within the month by releasing the group's official logo image posted across all the group's social media accounts.
 The same day, a pre-released music video for the song "Lovin Me" was released on their official YouTube channel.
 The members were revealed on November 15 through the concept photo of their debut album, which revealed the names and the debut date, and official photos of the members for the first time.
 A performance video of "Log In" was also released the same day.

-Fifty Fifty released their debut extended play (EP) The Fifty on November 18, 2022, with "Higher" serving as the lead single.
+Fifty Fifty released their debut extended play (EP) The Fifty on November 18, with "Higher" serving as the lead single.
 The album contains the first journey of girls who yearn for freedom beyond the chaos of reality and eventually move on to a utopia.
 It consists of four tracks – "Higher", which has an R&B pop feeling that sings about the world of ecstasy and dreams, "Tell Me", a city pop song, "Lovin Me", which conveys a message of comfort to young people who are going through growing pains, and "Log In", which expresses the movements of girls who rebel to escape from the suffocating real world with intense performances.
-Promotions for the extended play's release began on November 22 with their music broadcast debut on SBS M's The Show and ended on KBS2's Music Bank on December 2.
-Their debut performances left a strong impression with positive comments about their live vocal performances and received praise from fans in India and Indonesia.
-The EP did not enter the Circle Album Chart when it was first released, but it debuted at number forty-four on the chart issue dated December 18–24, 2022, with 2,597 album sales.
+Promotions for the EP's release began on November 22, with their music broadcast debut on SBS M's The Show and ended on KBS2's Music Bank on December 2.
+The EP did not enter the Circle Album Chart when it was first released, but it debuted at number forty-four on the chart issue dated December 18–24, with 2,597 album sales.
 Korean critic magazine IZM rated the album 4.5 out of 5 stars, the highest rating the magazine has ever given to a girl group.
 The writer, Son Seung-geun, opined that Fifty Fifty "is a good example of what happens when great songs and good singers meet.
 Thanks to them, Korea has one more good girl group."